thomasWeise/aitoa/book/preface/README.md

 Currently, this book is in a very early stage of development.
 It is work-in-progress, so expect many changes.

+In this book, I am using a lot of concrete examples written in the programming language Java.
+These are published in a separate [repository](\repo.name) and also freely accessible.

 This book is written using my automated book writing environment, which integrates [GitHub](http://www.github.com), [Travis CI](http://www.travis-ci.org), and [docker](http://www.docker.com)-[hub](http://hub.docker.com).
 Basically, I write the book in my repository *[aitoa](http://github.com/thomasWeise/aitoa)* at GitHub.
 There, you can also submit [issues](http://github.com/thomasWeise/aitoa/issues), which can be change requests, suggestions, discovered bugs or typos, or maybe inform me that something is unclear, so that I can improve the book.
 Whenever I make a change to the book, maybe resulting from your submitted issue, new versions will automatically be built.
-The build process is described at <http://iao.hfuu.edu.cn/blogs/157>.
+The build process is described at <http://iao.hfuu.edu.cn/157>.

 | &nbsp;